vigji/python-cimec-2023/README.md

 ### Module 2: Python for neuroscientific data 🔬
-We start using all of the above on some real neuroscientific data, trying to find common solutions to problems and tasks from different fields.
+We start using all of the above on some real world scenario and neuroscientific data, trying to find common solutions to problems and tasks from different fields.

 - **2.0.
+Real-world Python for real-world data**
+ - <ins>Theory:</ins> Moving from Google Colab from local Python (using Anaconda) and jupyter notebook; understand where things are in a local installation; install new modules with pip. (maybe also from github).
+Interact with local data: browse and reorganize folders; opening or importing the most common data types that might come from experiments (txt, csv, xlsx, mat, tiff, ...to adjust depending on backgrounds).
+    - <ins>Practicals:</ins> Set up a working local Python environment, load some data and make some plots.
+- **2.1.
 Images**
     - <ins>Theory:</ins> Images and stacks data formats.
 Opening and writing different data formats (`.tiffs`, `.nrrd`, `.nii`).
 Visualising images with `matplotlib` and videos and stacks with `napari`.
 Simple image operations (cropping, smoothing, resizing, histogram normalisation...); batch processing of images.
     - <ins>Practicals:</ins> Exercises tba
- - **2.1.
+ - **2.2.
 Time series**
     - <ins>Theory:</ins>Working with time series using `numpy` and `pandas`.
 Reading and writing time series data.
 Resampling, event detection (eg spike detection or artefact identification), event-triggered cropping.
 Filtering, smoothing (if there is interest/time, introduction to tools for frequency-domain analysis).
-    - <ins>Practicals:</ins> Exercises tba
- - **2.2.
-Fundamentals of statistics and machine learning with Python**
-    - <ins>Theory:</ins> Compute basic statistical tests with `scipy.statistics`.
-The `scikit-learn` package: Dimensionality reduction and clustering.
-Using Principal Component Analysis (PCA) to reduce dimensionality on a dataset.
-Introduction to clustering using the K-means algorithm
     - <ins>Practicals:</ins> Exercises tba